iamharshitgupta/ipsweep/README.md

 # ipsweep
 IP Address Sweep

-A ping sweep is a method that can establish a range of IP addresses which map to live hosts.
+A ping sweep or IP address sweep is a method that can establish a range of IP addresses which map to live hosts.

 Bash Command:
 for i in {1..254} ;do (ping -c 1 192.168.1.$i | grep "bytes from" &) ;done